mihirkestur/RaaS/README.md

 [Rahul S Srinivas](https://www.linkedin.com/in/rahulssrinivas/), [Santosh Bishnoi](https://github.com/santoshbishnoi), [Rohit Ravindra](https://github.com/sir-rohitravindra), [Mihir M Kestur](https://github.com/mihirkestur)

 ## Application in action!
 ![demonstration](./media/demo.gif)

 #### Dataset source
 https://www.kaggle.com/kanishk307/6000-indian-food-recipes-dataset?select=IndianFoodDatasetCSV.csv

+## Description
+The input to the application is an image consisting of all the ingredients that the user has and the output is a list of recipes that can be made using the ingredients, alas!
+The user need not think about what dish to prepare everytime now!
+Simply follow the link provided and use the detailed instructions mentioned.
+Just RaaS it!

 ## Installation and running